-Super Bowl weekend is here!
-We’ll all cheer on our favorite team, eat munchies, and enjoy new and unusual commercials!
-However, let’s not get ahead of ourselves; it’s not the weekend quite yet, so instead, we’ll think about it from a business perspective.
+It’s almost time for March Madness!
+We all have fun rooting for our favorite teams and deciding who might win it all.
+However, let’s not get ahead of ourselves; it’s not March quite yet, so instead, we’ll think about it from a business perspective.

 The best of the best competing for the ability to say they are number one highlights what is accomplished when a group of people focus on a common goal.
 When mulling over what makes a great team, the first word that pops into my mind is “diversity.”

 I’m thinking about diversity in the traditional sense of gender, age, race, nationality, disability, etc., along with individual diversity.
 Individuals, even within a single gender, age, race, etc., each have different ways of looking at the world, solving problems, and interacting with others.
 Creating a group of individuals with diverse skill sets is more useful than having a group with all the same strengths.

 Diversity brings great value to a group through the variety of ideas that can be generated.
 This is why the tried and true saying “two heads are better than one” has been around for so long.

 That stirs the question: if diversity is so valuable, why is it frequently hard for groups to succeed?

 I was in a meeting when something struck me.
 Although we all had a common vision for a successful organization, each person believed a completely different path would get us there.
 I noticed the following things affecting the ability of the team to get work done: